PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 <span class="term">Sparse Memory Layers and Continual Learning:</span> while we've focused on attention, the graph lens and the sparsity theme extend to emerging ideas
 for improving or replacing MLPs.
-Recent work on sparse memory layers (like Meta's continual learning via sparse memory finetuning) replaces dense MLPs with sparse, addressable memory that can be selectively updated.
-This enables models to acquire new knowledge without catastrophic forgetting, a longstanding challenge in continual learning.
+Recent work on sparse memory layers (like Meta's continual learning via sparse memory finetuning) replaces dense MLPs with sparse, selectively updateable memory, enabling models to acquire new knowledge without catastrophic forgetting, a longstanding challenge in AI.

-The core takeaway we hope to leave readers with is: reasoning about transformers through their information flow graphs - analyzing topology, dynamics, and routing mechanisms - provides a unifying language for understanding the landscape of modern architectures, from attention variants to memory systems to continual learning.
+The core takeaway we hope to leave readers with is: reasoning about transformers through their information flow graphs - analyzing topology, dynamics, and routing mechanisms - provides a unifying lens for understanding the landscape of modern architectures, from attention variants to memory systems to continual learning.